Computational Scientist (Assistant/Associate/Full)

 Characteristic distinction from Assistant Computational Scientist to full Computational Scientist include increased ability to work independently, development of in-depth knowledge in selected biological disciplines to analyze and provide expert reasoning to the relevant projects, and provide project and grant application leadership.
 A full Computational Scientist is expected to independently establish and sustain collaborations within JAX, providing expert reasoning to the projects relevant to the scientist’s disciplines and lead or co-lead grant writing in collaboration with JAX researchers.

 The candidates with proven track record of “omics” data analysis, statistical genetics & Biostatistics, independent collaborative work and leading contributions to a biological discipline would be preferred.
-They will immediately work on a machine learning project to identify molecular changes within cells using third generation sequencing data.
-A reasonable background in machine learning and programming knowledge in Python language is highly desirable.

 They are expected to sustain collaborations with The JAX research staff and faculty on both the Farmington, CT and Bar Harbor, ME campuses and to visit the other sites of JAX on a regular basis and as required.